-Improvement projects like concrete resurfacing are a substantial investment to your residential or commercial property.
+Improvement projects like concrete resurfacing are a substantial investment to your commercial or residential concrete property.
 I’m sure you’ll agree that every investment should be cared for.
 In this case, resurfaced concrete should be protected with proper maintenance.
 If you have a resurfaced concrete space or if you’re planning to have one it helps to know how to properly maintain it.
 Especially now that spring season is knocking on the door of San Diego residents.
 This is a task that has to be added to your spring cleaning checklist.

 Concrete resurfacing extends the service life of a concrete area and proper maintenance ensures the longevity of it.
 To maintain your resurface concrete spaces, there are three things to keep in mind: Cleaning, stain removal and resealing.